s3prl/s3prl/downstream/README.md

             libri_root: "root directory of LibriSpeech"
     ```

-4. Prepare the lengths for utterances in LibriSpeech's train-clean-100, dev-clean and test-clean:
+2. To download the train, validation, and test splits and compute the utterance lengths, run:

     ```bash
-    # Official LibriSpeech is in .flac format
-    python3 preprocess/generate_len_for_bucket.py -i "root directory of LibriSpeech" -o data/librispeech -a .flac --n_jobs 12
+    python preprocess/generate_len_for_bucket.py -o data/Librispeech --n_jobs 12
     ```

+This will download the LibriSpeech subsets from the [`superb` dataset](https://huggingface.co/datasets/superb) on the Hugging Face Hub and store them in `~/.cache/huggingface/datasets/superb`

 #### Training